antdp425/kiddo-care/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The app is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## Code of Conduct

-Everyone interacting in the PremierLeagueExplorer project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/antdp425/kiddo-care/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Kiddo-care project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/antdp425/kiddo-care/blob/master/CODE_OF_CONDUCT.md).